Geophysical Research Infrastructure for Antarctica (GRIT)

 Phase 1 (Completed):

-Phase 2 (In Progress):
+Phase 2 (Complete):

 Includes Phoenix UMT loggers, MTC 100-series magnetometers, shielded electric field cables, Ti-sheet electrodes, deep-cycle batteries, solar panels, and charge controllers.

-Configuration of instruments to Antarctic standards.
+Configuration of instruments to be robust in Antarctic operating conditions.

 Test deployment data to ensure capability.